Ellestial/100-days-of-code/r2-log.md

 ## Day 60: September 10, 2019

-**Today's Progress**: Worked on Learn app.
+**Today's Progress**: Worked on Learn app Flashcard section.
 Took care of a bunch of flashcard JS work, such as creating cards, flipping cards, and moving to next card.

 **Thoughts**: This was extremely satisfying and exciting, and I had a hard time stopping coding for the night!
 I started getting an object set up with all the info related to a flashcard session like points, settings, and actual flashcards used.
 Tomorrow I want to get settings set up better, fix a bug I found, and start setting up practice mode.

 ## Day 61: September 11, 2019

-**Today's Progress**: Worked on Learn app.
+**Today's Progress**: Worked on Learn app Flashcard section.
 Started refactoring messy flashcard code.

 **Thoughts**: This is taking a little while to figure out.
 Hope that looking at this with a fresh set of eyes tomorrow.

+## Skipped September 12 for a celebration.

+## Day 62: September 12, 2019

+**Today's Progress**: Worked on Learn app Flashcard section.
+Refactored more of the code.
+Got progress bar to work.

+**Thoughts**: I still need to clean up the code quite a bit, but I have a universal progress bar updating appropriately.
+I also have all the settings figured out for the flashcard, just need to find a way to show/have the user select them.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.